 Qualifications & Memberships

-I hold a Bachelor degree in Counselling and I am a candidate for the Master of Science in Medicine (Trauma-Informed Psychotherapy) with The University of Sydney.
+I hold a Bachelor degree in Counselling and I am a candidate for the Master of Science in Medicine (Trauma-Informed Psychotherapy) degree with The University of Sydney.

 I am also a trainee member of the Australia and New Zealand Association of Psychotherapy (ANZAP)

-• Contemporary Psychodynamic Psychotherapy
+• Contemporary Psychodynamic Psychotherapy (The Conversational Model)

 • Attachment Theory